-- Holiday schedule: the holiday schedule for the auto attendant.
+- Holiday schedule: The holiday schedule for the auto attendant.
 Applying a holiday schedule to the Auto Attendant will get calls to route to the after hours menu during the holidays.
 For more information on how to set up holiday schedules, click HERE.

 - Phone number: The phone number that rings directly to the Auto Attendant.
 This is optional.

 - Extension: The extension number for the Auto Attendant.
 This is required.

-Click the Advanced settings: look for the collapsed link toward the bottom of the screen.
-Enter the required information in the advanced settings section of the Auto Attendant profile screen as indicated below (Figure 1-4):
+Select Advanced settings and enter the required information in the advanced settings section of the Auto Attendant profile screen as indicated below (Figure 1-4):

 - Caller ID First Name: (Together with the Caller ID Last Name) should be the name of the business or Auto Attendant.

 - Extension Dialing Scope: Specifies whether callers can access users at more than one location.
 The default setting is Location, which restricts the extensions that callers can dial to this physical location.
 To allow callers to dial extensions at all locations, select Enterprise.

 - Name Dialing Scope: specifies whether callers can dial by name for a user at another location.
 The default setting is Location, which restricts the caller to being able to enter only the names at this location.
 To allow callers to dial by name for a user at another location, select Enterprise.